turboapps/docs/deploying/to_turboserver/c-getting_started.md

 	**Portal site**: The port used to access the Portal Site.
 For more information, refer to the Portal Site topic.
 If Microsoft IIS is already on the machine port 80 is already in use.
 Verify that the ports assigned to the Administration and Portal sites are not already in use.

     c.
 Click the **Advanced** button to specify connection information to an external SQL Server Database.
-When using an external SQL Server Database, be sure that the "Log On" user for the TurboServer Windows Service has the appropriate access to the database.
-It may be necessary to modify the Log On user for the service by editing the service details after installing TurboServer.
+When using an external SQL Server Database, be sure that the "Log On" user for the Turbo Server Windows Service has the appropriate access to the database.
+It may be necessary to modify the Log On user for the service by editing the service details after installing Turbo Server.

-	**Note:** TurboServer supports all versions of Microsoft SQL Server 2005 or newer.
+	**Note:** Turbo Server supports all versions of Microsoft SQL Server 2005 or newer.
 Any connection string format supported by Microsoft SQL Server may be used.

-6. Select **Setup** to begin configuring TurboServer.
+6. Select **Setup** to begin configuring Turbo Server.

 7. After setup is complete the Administration Site automatically opens and displays a web page where you can apply your license.
 Both evaluation and retail licenses are applied here.
 To obtain an evaluation license, login or create an account on http://turbo.net.
 For information on purchasing a retail license, refer to the Licensing topic.
 When purchasing or activating a retail license, note the Machine Identifier displayed on the License section of the Administration tab.
 This is necessary to complete license activation.

-8. Open the ports for the Administration and Portal sites (the Microsoft Windows Firewall blocks external connections to TurboServer by default).
-For instructions on opening the ports, and for recommendations on how to best secure TurboServer, refer to Configuring TurboServer Security.
+8. Open the ports for the Administration and Portal sites (the Microsoft Windows Firewall blocks external connections to Turbo Server by default).
+For instructions on opening the ports, and for recommendations on how to best secure Turbo Server, refer to Configuring Turbo Server Security.

-9. Start using TurboServer!
+9. Start using Turbo Server!

 #### Licensing

-The standard TurboServer license, **TurboServer Enterprise Edition**, consists of a server license and a custom number of unique or simultaneous end-users or devices.
-The standard license enables an unlimited number of applications to be hosted on TurboServer.
+The standard Turbo Server license, **Turbo Server Enterprise Edition**, consists of a server license and a custom number of unique or simultaneous end-users or devices.
+The standard license enables an unlimited number of applications to be hosted on Turbo Server.

 Users are typically accounted for with a username and password.
 However, you can use anonymous users.
-In this case, each user is defined by the domain of the hosted TurboServer and a specific username, such as SomeCompany\SomeUser.
-Any user may access the system on any number of machines within the same domain as the hosted TurboServer without using additional user licenses.
-A separate license is used each time an application launches from a new machine outside of the domain with the hosted TurboServer, regardless of the user login.
+In this case, each user is defined by the domain of the hosted Turbo Server and a specific username, such as SomeCompany\SomeUser.
+Any user may access the system on any number of machines within the same domain as the hosted Turbo Server without using additional user licenses.
+A separate license is used each time an application launches from a new machine outside of the domain with the hosted Turbo Server, regardless of the user login.

 A user can only run applications from one device at a time.

-**Tip:** Minimize the number of seats consumed by having users login with the same domain as your TurboServer.
+**Tip:** Minimize the number of seats consumed by having users login with the same domain as your Turbo Server.

-The TurboServer administrator can activate and deactivate users as needed, or add additional allowed users or devices by upgrading the license.
+The Turbo Server administrator can activate and deactivate users as needed, or add additional allowed users or devices by upgrading the license.
 For more information about managing users refer to Managing Users.
-For instructions on applying a new license to TurboServer, refer to Configuration and Customization.
+For instructions on applying a new license to Turbo Server, refer to Configuration and Customization.

 Turbo offers discounts for qualified educational customers (K-12, university, and trade schools) and non-profit organizations, as well as custom licensing options.
-For more information about Turbo licensing and pricing, or to purchase your own TurboServer license, visit http://turbo.net/server/ or contact us at sales@turbo.net.
+For more information about Turbo licensing and pricing, or to purchase your own Turbo Server license, visit http://turbo.net/server/ or contact us at sales@turbo.net.

 #### Administration Site

-TurboServer has an administration site interface that enables TurboServer administrators to manage and control all aspects of a TurboServer instance, including:
+Turbo Server has an administration site interface that enables Turbo Server administrators to manage and control all aspects of a Turbo Server instance, including:

 - Licensing
 - Applications